nightsense/nightshell/README.md

 # nightshell

-**nightshell** is a collection of scripts for setting the shell colourscheme to any nightsense-designed theme, namely:
+A collection of scripts for setting the **shell theme** to any nightsense-designed colourscheme, namely:

 - [carbonized](https://github.com/nightsense/carbonized) (`carbonized-light` • `carbonized-dark`)